My Parents Ignored My Wedding Invitations; Now Our Family Is Shaming Them for Not Attending

 She explained what happened.

 So I have a younger brother, Mike.
 He is the definition of a man-child and a mama’s boy, always complaining, and always expecting others to bow to him.
-Just, overall, an asshole.
+Just, overall, a jerk.
 Ever since he was born, my parents fussed over him for everything.
 He’s not special needs or had a traumatic birth or anything of the sort.
 He was just... born.
 And my parents completely discarded me.
 My mom especially.
 She went from a loving mother to one of those boy moms that people make fun of on the internet.

 My father still showed me love and support, but he’s always been too much of a coward to stand up to my mother and let me win at least once.
 The only one who stood up for me was my grandpa (76M), who always called my parents out on their bullshit, and never liked my brother.
 I remind him of his late wife, my grandma, and we have a very special bond, but he lives on the other side of the country and I could never see him often.